MightyCode/Super-Resolution-Project/README.md

 ### **results**

-All the weights, the upscaled images and created information for tests purpose will be saved here.
+All the weights, upscaled images and created information for tests purpose will be saved here.

 Weights :
 ```